Kronborg Castle - Hamlets Castle

 King Frederik IIs Wine Cellar

-The Queens old laundry
+The Queens Laundry

 Conference venue in the Queens old laundry premises for washing and drying the royal clothing in the Middle Age.